 - It will color the current node with c_color (0 or 1).

-- It will then check all neighboring nodes (connected nodes).
-If it is not colored, it will call itself (recursively) to color the neighboring node with the opposite color.
+- It will then check every neighboring node (connected nodes), not just the DFS traversal path.
+If a neighbor is not colored, it will call itself (recursively) to color the neighboring node with the opposite color.

-- If the neighbor is colored and is the same color as the first node, then we have a conflict, and it is not a bipartite graph.
+- If the neighbor is colored and has the same color as the current node, then we have a conflict, and it is not a bipartite graph.

-We are basically looking to color the graph in two colors (red and green), such that connected nodes do not have the same coloring.
+The goal is to color the graph using two colors (red and green) so that no two connected nodes share the same color.

 Get 100% Hike!